Daring photography and lyrical style enhance 1964 agitprop epic, which stands as a record of the island’s dashed dreams.

 I Am Cuba was shown briefly in Cuba and the USSR in 1964 and incurred the wrath of both Castro and Khrushchev.
 It wasn’t released in any other countries and vanished as quickly as the expectations it offered so fervently.
 But after three decades an almost happy ended has come to pass.
 The film surfaced, without subtitles, at the 1992 Telluride (Colorado) Film Festival tribute to Kalatozov.
 The director lived to see its triumphant resurrection only months before his death.
 The following year it was shown at the San Francisco International Film Festival, where a sold-out audience gave it two standing ovations during the screening.
 Now, under the auspices of Francis Ford Coppola and Martin Scorsese, Milestone Film & Video have added subtitles and put it into general release.

 Here is proof — if any is needed — of the immense power of motion pictures, and especially of cinematography; proof that an inspired work can transcend ideologies and stand on its own as a work of art.

 In 2019, the film was included in the ASC’s roster of 100 Milestone Films in Cinematography of the 20th Century.
 Learn more about this list here.

-Distributor Milestone Film recently remastered I Am Cuba in 4K, jointly presented by Martin Scorsese and Francis Coppola.
+In 2019, Milestone Films remastered I Am Cuba in 4K, jointly presented by Martin Scorsese and Francis Coppola.
 The company worked from a fine-grain 35mm film interpositive that was the source for their original 1995 home video release.
 The scanning and restoration was done at Metropolis Post.